24 October 2023 | By Shaun Farrow

 28 July 2020 | By Dan Thomas

-Unsurprisingly, we have seen cloud adoption accelerate significantly over the past 6 months, with businesses relying heavily on providers such as Microsoft, Amazon and Google to operate.
-Undeniably, productivity solutions such as Microsoft 365 bring game-changing efficiencies, as well as supporting flexible working.
+Unsurprisingly, we’ve seen cloud adoption accelerate significantly over the past six months, with businesses relying heavily on providers such as Microsoft, Amazon and Google to operate.
+Undeniably, productivity solutions such as Microsoft 365 bring game-changing efficiencies, as well as support flexible working.
 However, in the race to adoption, pause to consider your company’s lifeblood.
 Data.

 Of course, service availability (“keeping the lights on”) is a now major driver for companies looking to move towards cloud services.
 Offloading this responsibility allows businesses to focus on consuming the service without the burden of supporting it.